The Spencer Academies Trust has congratulated A level students on a record-setting year for results across the group.

 At Derby Moor, which has been part of The Spencer Academies Trust since January 2018, a 12% increase was recorded in grades of B and above; with an average A level point score increase at almost one grade per entry.

 Stand out students included Sophie Sidhu, who received three A levels at A* and now plans to study costume with textiles at Huddersfield and Faisal Mansoor, who achieved three distinctions in business and IT and now plans to take business and economics at De Montfort in Leicester.

-At Spencer’s Heanor Gate Academy, staff were delighted with an improvement of 9% at grade A* – B, and total gains of around a half a grade per A level entry.
+At Spencer’s Heanor Gate Science College, staff were delighted with an improvement of 9% at grade A* – B, and total gains of around a half a grade per A level entry.

 Six students at Heanor Gate recorded the highest scores across the board, setting a new school record.
 Principal Steve Huntington congratulated the students with stand-out individual performances, and said results were a testament to hard work of students and staff.

 The new record follows judgement of the Heanor Gate Sixth Form as ‘good’ in a 2017 Ofsted inspection.

 Spencer Academies Trust CEO Paul West said:

 “We’re delighted that the results across Spencer schools continue to climb, especially in a year in which so many courses are being examined against new specifications and with more demanding content.
 Across our family of schools, more sixth form students than ever before have achieved higher grades, opening doors to their futures.
 This is a testament to dedicated staff, hardworking students and families committed to education.”